EESSI/api_data/docs/data/index.md

 ## Processed JSON data

-Information about JSON data files is generated automatically in CI and added here.
+The YAML data is processed to a set of JSON data files, which generated automatically in CI and added below.